Exact hybrid particle/population simulation of rule-based models of biochemical systems: Introduction

-Finally, an alternative approach to reducing the computational cost of rule-based simulation is exact model reduction (EMR) \cite{Borisov2005, Borisov2006, Conzelmann2008, Borisov2008, Feret2009, Danos2010}.
-EMR reduces the state space of a rule-based model while preserving the exact system dynamics with respect to observable quantities.
-These methods can achieve dramatic reductions in model complexity when applied within the context of ordinary differential equations \cite{Borisov2005, Borisov2006, Conzelmann2008, Borisov2008, Feret2009, Danos2010}.
-However, results for stochastic simulations have so far been less encouraging (see \url{http://infoscience.epfl.ch/record/142570/files/} \url{stochastic_fragments.pdf}).
-In general, EMR fails to achieve substantial reductions for models containing cooperative or allosteric interactions that introduce coupling between sites \cite{Borisov2008, Danos2010}.
+Other approaches aimed at improving the efficiency of rule-based simulations include ``on-the-fly" network generation \cite{Lok2005, Faeder2005, Blinov2005}, where the reaction network is gradually built up by adding reactions only when new species appear in the system.
+The approach has only been developed within the context of discrete-stochastic simulation and has been shown to be significantly less efficient than network-free approaches when applied to combinatorially-complex models \cite{Yang2008, Creamer2012}.
+An alternative approach to reducing computational cost is exact model reduction (EMR) \cite{Borisov2005, Borisov2006, Conzelmann2008, Borisov2008, Feret2009, Danos2010}.
+EMR aims to reduce the state space of a rule-based model while preserving the exact system dynamics with respect to observable quantities.
+These methods can achieve dramatic reductions in model complexity when applied within the context of ODEs, so long as the model does not contain significant cooperative or allosteric interactions \cite{Borisov2008, Danos2010}.
+EMR for stochastic simulations, however, has so far been less successful (see \url{http://infoscience.epfl.ch/record/142570/files/} \url{stochastic_fragments.pdf}).